 Acne occurs when hair follicles become plugged with dead skin cells and oil.
 It generally affects areas of the skin with higher numbers of oil glands such as the face, neck, chest, shoulders and upper back.
-Acne can affect all ages but is most prominent in the teenage years.
+Also, it can affect all ages but is most prominent in the teenage years.
 Acne and skin changes along with scarring of the skin can cause significant emotional distress.

-Closed Comedones – otherwise known as whiteheads or pimples are produced with an overproduction of oils in the skin which mixes with keratin to clog the pores.
+Otherwise known as whiteheads or pimples are produced with an overproduction of oils in the skin which mixes with keratin to clog the pores.
 The oils and keratin collect under the skin and may mix with a bacterium called Propionibacterium.
 This can lead to significant redness and inflammation.
 Some may lead to large cysts or nodules.

-Open Comedones – these are otherwise known as blackheads.
+These are otherwise known as blackheads.
 They are caused when there is an overproduction of sebum that combines with keratin.
 The pore is larger than normal and the keratin, when exposed to air, causes it to oxidize and it can turn dark or black in color.
 There is also some melanin in the keratin leading to the dark color.

 - Improper techniques of extraction can lead to scarring.
-We can train you to correctly extract the blackheads.

 These are pearl-like white cysts located in the skin and are different from acne.
 These are small collections of keratin under the surface of the skin.
 Most commonly they are found on the face on the cheeks or around the eyes.